OctopusDeploy/docs/docs/tenants/guides/multi-tenant-region/deploying-to-release-ring.md

 ## Deploying a release to a Tenant Tag

-One of the differences for deploying a tenanted application is scheduling the deployment.
+One of the differences when deploying a tenanted application is how you select which tenant to deploy to.
 For an untenanted application, clicking the **DEPLOY** button is all you have to do.
 For a tenanted application, there are a few more options to choose from:

 - Selecting which tenants to deploy to
 - Deploying to tenants based on Tenant Tag Sets